 The hue of African padauk varies greatly, from a faint orange-pink to a deeper crimson that seems practically brown.

-When newly chopped, this wood is normally red-orange, but it changes color to a deeper red-brown as it matures.
+When newly chopped, this lumber is normally red-orange, but it changes color to a deeper red-brown as it matures.
 Its grain arrangement is typically straight, however, it can be interlaced.

 African padauk has an airy and gritty texture with a genuine shine.
-This wood is impervious to degradation and is regarded particularly durable because of its ability to withstand pests and termites.
+This lumber is impervious to degradation and is regarded particularly durable because of its ability to withstand pests and termites.

-African padauk wood is commonly used in the manufacturing of stringed instruments, equipment handles, floors, tiny wooden items, and wood veneers.
+African padauk is commonly used in the manufacturing of stringed instruments, equipment handles, floors, tiny wooden items, and wooden veneers.

 Anigre

-Anigre wood has a subtle cedar aroma and is utilized for furnishings, plywood, light carpentry, sailboats, and veneers.
+Anigre lumber has a subtle cedar aroma and is utilized for furnishings, plywood, light carpentry, sailboats, and veneers.

 Makore